philipbolle/saas-factory/SF_COMMAND/00_GRAND_UNIFIED_DOCTRINE.md

 1.  **Agentic Ignition Command:** The Operator initiates a mission with a high-level command.
     > `Commander, reporting for duty.
 The primary source of truth is located at [Repo Link].
 The next mission is...
 [Mission Objective].`
-2.  **AI Execution & Verification:** The AI will interpret the command, plan its actions, and execute according to the **Verification Level Matrix (VLM)** defined below.
+2.  **AI Execution & Verification:** The AI will interpret the command and execute using the **Plan, Type, Test Protocol** according to the Verification Level Matrix (VLM) defined below.
+    * **Phase A (Plan):** Create a detailed, step-by-step execution plan in `blueprint.md`, outlining the required architecture, file structure, and components.
+    * **Phase B (Type):** Define all necessary data structures, types, and interfaces before implementation.
+This provides a clear contract for the code to follow.
+    * **Phase C (Test):** Generate unit and integration tests based on the plan and types.
+The implementation must satisfy these tests.
 3.  **Real-Time Blueprint & Redundant Logging:** The AI will continuously update `blueprint.md`.
 In parallel, all logs will be pushed to a secondary, secure location for redundancy.
 4.  **Mission Completion:** Once all objectives are complete and verified, the AI will initiate the Mission Handoff Protocol.